Chapter Five

 "That sounds good," Dinah says, "and whenever we have the time, we will look for mother and father.
 Today, We should spend the afternoon looking for mother and father, we will come home, eat dinner, and I will go to work."

 We wait on a bench in the silent hallway of the bank father works for, waiting for his boss to beckon us into his office so we can ask him questions.
-I figured that if father was indeed as drunk as the bartender had said, maybe something has been going on for quite some time.
+I figured that if Father was indeed as drunk as the bartender had said, maybe something had been going on for quite some time.
 We had figured that a good place to start was his office.

 "In that case," Mr. Wright replies, "We should discuss this in my office."